sonicrings66/gemini-mcp/README.md

 ![MCP smoke test](https://github.com/sonicrings66/gemini-mcp/actions/workflows/mcp-smoke.yml/badge.svg)
 ![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)

+> Note: This project was implemented and tested with assistance from an AI (GitHub Copilot + Gemini CLI integration).

 This repository contains a small, safe local MCP (Model Context Protocol) server that exposes developer tools to the Gemini CLI.
 Use it to let Gemini inspect and help with your local project.